mia05-m1/mia05-m1.github.io/documentation-automation-projects.md

 filter, and act on immediately.

 ### The Result
 The report gave us full visibility for the first time.
-The team used it to:
+The team will use it to:
 - Retire outdated articles that were confusing the chatbot
 - Identify articles that needed to be shortened for better retrieval
 - Assign edit access to the right people
-- Prioritize content cleanup before the chatbot went live
+- Prioritize content cleanup before the chatbot goes live

 ### A Note on Ethics
 I used AI only to generate the code, not to process any article